ant-research/VCSL/README.md

 ```
  then you can see the final metric on the test set in the terminal outputs.

+### Metric
+We provide the following three evaluation metrics:
+- Overall segment-level precision/recall performance
+- Video-level FRR/FAR performance
+- Segment-level macro precision/recall performance on positive samples over query set

+We recommend using the first overall metric to reflect segment-level alignment accuracy, while it
+is also influenced by video-level results.
+Meanwhile, the second or third metrics can be utilized as
+an auxiliary metric from the perspective of intuitive video-level or only positive samples.

 ### Solution to invalid links
-- VCSL is originally constructed in mid-2021 and up to now (January 2022) around 8% urls are removed by video websites.
+- VCSL is originally constructed in mid-2021 and up to January 2022 around 8% urls are removed by video websites.
-Although the available raw data are still far larger than other existing VCD datasets, we promise to adding labelled video
+We will keep adding labelled video
-data to VCSL continuously (every six months or every year) to maintain its large scale.
+data to VCSL continuously (every six months) to maintain its large scale.
 We hope this will make the dataset
 valuable and usable for the community in the long term.
 - As to result reproducibility and fair comparison across methods, we release the features of all the videos including the
 invalid ones and other necessary experiment details.
 Thus, one can reproduce the results reported in the paper.